luxonis/depthai-docs-website/_products/stereo_camera_pair.md

 Left and right video streams are displayed, each containing a polygon overlay.
 Hold up the printed chessboard so that the whole of the checkerboard is displayed within both video streams.
 Match the orientation of the overlayed polygon and press [SPACEBAR] to capture an image.
 The checkerboard pattern does not need to match the polygon exactly, but it is important to use the polygon as a guideline for angling and location relative to the camera.
 There are 13 required polygon positions.

 After capturing images for all of the polygon positions, the calibration image processing step will begin.
-If successful, a calibration file will be created at `depthai-python-extras/resources/depthai.calib`.
+If successful, a calibration file will be created at `depthai/resources/depthai.calib`.
 This file is loaded by default via the `calib_fpath` variable within `consts/resource_paths.py`.

 <h3 class="step" id="test_depth"><span></span> Test depth</h3>

 We'll view the depth stream to ensure the cameras are calibrated correctly:

 1. Start a terminal session.
-2. Access your local copy of `depthai-python-extras`.
+2. Access your local copy of `depthai`.
     ```
-    cd [depthai-python-extras repo]
+    cd [depthai repo]
     ```
 3. Run `python3 test.py -co '{"streams": ["left","depth_sipp"]}'`.<br/>
     The script launches a window, starts the cameras, and displays a depth video stream: